9r89uf8/aigf2026/CHAT_SYSTEM.md

 # Chat System Documentation

 This document explains the current chat system implementation for the AI girlfriend platform.
-The system follows Section 1 of the implementation plan with several key improvements.
+The system includes Section 1 (text chat) and Section 2 (media support) with preparation for Section 3 (audio).

 ## Architecture Overview